jheyman/blog/pages/QtOnRaspberryPi/index.md

       * Generic Linux Device
       * Device: the one we just created
       * Sysroot: ~/raspi/sysroot
-      * Compiler: the one we just created
+      * Compiler: the one we just created ("Raspi GCC")
-      * Debugger: the one we just created
+      * Debugger: the one we just created ("Raspi debugger")
       * Qt version: the one we saw under Qt Versions
       * Qt mkspec: leave empty